Microshak/MicroNotes/UW/Week6Value.md

+# Big Data 230 Week 5 Value

 > Difference between machine learning and AI:
 >  If it is written in Python, it's probably machine learning
 > If it is written in PowerPoint, it's probably AI
 > -Mat Velloso

+---
+# In this Section
+* Value from Data
+* Turning Big data into Small Data
+* Key Concepts of Getting Value
+  * Populations
+  * Sampeling
+  * Outlier Detection
+  * Preparing Data for Analysis
 ---

 # Value From our Data
 * Understanding Data
 * Predicting The Future